Free and Fast Shipping Free & Fast Shipping

 Using milliamp-hours (mAh) is probably the quickest and easiest way to measure your battery capacity, especially if you have smaller batteries.

-One of the simplest ways to measure battery capacity, especially for smaller batteries, is by using milliamp-hours (mAh).
-This method involves connecting the battery to a constant current load and measuring the time it takes for the battery to discharge completely.
+How to measure battery capacity?
+One of the simplest methods, especially for smaller batteries, is by using milliamp-hours (mAh).
+This involves connecting the battery to a constant current load and recording the time it takes to discharge completely.
+This measurement provides an estimate of the battery's capacity and is a straightforward approach to determining its overall energy storage capability.

 Some specialized battery chargers come with a discharge function that allows you to check the mAh capacity more conveniently.